Understanding Disputes in an Owners Corporation

 - Come up with a means of settling the dispute that is agreeable to both parties.

-In some states, like Queensland and News South Wales, there is an extra step in the process: adjudication.
+In some states, like News South Wales, there is an extra step in the process here: adjudication.
 Adjudicators usually hear disputes related to issues such as repairs, water penetration, unapproved parking, unapproved pets, noise and alterations to common properties (such as closing in balconies).
 In this process, both parties make submissions to the independent adjudicator and a decision is returned within about 10 weeks.
 The parties do not need to appear before anyone such as in mediation.
 The adjudicators ruling (and reasons behind it) are then sent back to all parties in writing.
 An adjudicator’s decision is legally binding but dissatisfied parties can appeal to the relevant tribunal.
 In Tasmania, the Recorder of Titles settles strata scheme disputes and may or may not request a hearing.